-Press and hold 1, 2, or (Exit) to manually recall the previously stored memory positions.
-Releasing 1, 2, or (Exit) before the stored positions are reached stops the recall.
+Press and hold 1, 2, or to manually recall the previously stored memory positions.
+Releasing 1, 2, or to before the stored positions are reached stops the recall.

-Automatically Recalling Memory Positions (Auto Memory Recall)
+Automatically Recalling Memory Positions

-If programmed in the vehicle personalization Menu, the Auto (Automatic) Memory Recall feature automatically recalls the current driver's previously stored 1 or 2 position when the ignition is changed from off to ON/RUN or ACC/ACCESSORY
+If programmed in vehicle personalization, the Auto (Automatic) Memory Recall feature automatically recalls the current driver's previously stored 1 or 2 position when the ignition is changed from off to ON/RUN/START or ACC/ACCESSORY.

 The transmission must be in P (Park).
-See Vehicle Personalisation \Rightarrow 142.
+See Vehicle Personalisation $\Rightarrow$ 145.